-A school district with an early childhood family education program (ECFE) may offer a home visiting program to prevent child abuse and neglect.
-A trained home visitor assesses the family's risk factors and addresses parenting skills, child development, stress management, identification and use of community support, and other parenting issues.
+A school district with an early childhood family education program (ECFE) may offer a home visiting program to support the healthy growth and development of children.
+ECFE home visiting programs prioritize visits to isolated or at-risk families with highest needs.
+Programs are encouraged to employ licensed parenting educators, certified family life educators, or other professionals with equivalent license.
+The trained home visitor assesses the family's risk factors, addresses parenting skills and child development, and identifies community-based programs and services that may benefit the child's development.
 ECFE programs are funded through state aid and local property taxes.
-A small additional tax levy is available for participating districts to provide home visiting services.
+A small additional property tax levy is available for participating districts to provide home visiting services.
 Minn.
 Stat. §§ 124D.13; 124D.135